Introduction to Online Control: Classes of Prediction Rules

 \section{Classes of Prediction Rules}

-We now consider what would be a reasonable prediction rule for the output of a linear dynamical system?
-The case of full observation is particularly simple, and we deal with it first.
-We then consider prediction rules for partially observed linear dynamical systems.
+We now explore what constitutes a reasonable prediction rule for the output of a linear dynamical system.
 However, before considering the prediction rules themselves, we discuss how to compare classes of such rules.
-This is analogous to the definitions and discussion in chapter \ref{chap:policy-classes} where we discuss comparison between policy classes for control.
-However, the definitions and conclusions for prediction are simpler.
+This is analogous to the definitions and discussion in Chapter \ref{chap:policy-classes} where we discuss comparison between policy classes for control.
+However, the definitions and the corresponding conclusions for making predictions are simpler.